This is my search section here

 Introduction

 Welcome to the second half of the Old Testament class!
-So far we’ve worked our way through Israel’s history up through David and then side-stepped into the wisdom literature: Job, Psalms, and Proverbs.
-This morning, we finish up the wisdom literature with Ecclesiastes and the Song of Songs before we get back to the historical books.
+So far, we’ve worked our way through Israel’s history up through David and then side-stepped into the wisdom literature: Job, Psalms, and Proverbs—essentially the wisdom required by Israel’s kings to act as the rulers of God’s people on God’s behalf.
+This morning, we finish up the wisdom literature with Ecclesiastes and the Song of Songs before we get back to the historical books with 1st and 2nd Kings next week.

 As we get into these books, let me frame how you should think of them.
-In many ways, these books function as commentary on Genesis 1, 2, and 3.
-Like Proverbs, the Song of Songs is a “how to” manual for the creation mandate Adam and Eve were given in Genesis 1 and 2.
-But whereas Proverbs focuses on the command to work and care for the Garden—wisdom for our “day jobs” within God’s kingdom, so to speak, the Song of Songs focuses on the other side, being fruitful.
+In many ways, these books function as commentaries on Genesis 2 and 3.
+Like Proverbs, the Song of Songs is a “how to” manual for exercising dominion, as Adam and Eve were commanded to in Genesis 2.
+But whereas Proverbs focuses on the command to work and care for the Garden—wisdom for our “day jobs” within God’s kingdom, so to speak, the Song of Songs focuses on the other side of the creation mandate: being fruitful and increasing in number.
 In many ways, the Song of Songs is all about Genesis 2:25—“the man and his wife were both naked and were not ashamed.”
 What does that union look like?
 Read the Song of Songs.

-Now, if Proverbs and the Song of Songs in general give us wisdom for operating in the world that should be, the world of Genesis 2, Ecclesiastes is primarily commentary on the world of Genesis 3.
-The world of the fall.
+Now, if Proverbs and the Song of Songs in general give us wisdom for operating in the world that should be, the world of Genesis 2, Ecclesiastes is a commentary on the world of Genesis 3 - the world of the fall.
 What does it look like to search for meaning in a world wracked by sin?
 That’s Ecclesiastes.

 ECCLESIASTES